webyrd/mediKanren/biolink/pieces-parts/NOTES.md

   - sequence the tumor, sequence the person, compare the two
   - if i see a promoter in front of a gene that shouldnt be there,
     - then targetting the promotor will not do what is expected
+    - drugs that normally have an effect on one gene(s), will have an effect on a totally different gene(s)
   - experiment in vitro: cut tumor out, and test various drugs in wells for them
   - done in leukemia
     - tested every single FDA approve drugs against it